Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

 \subsubsection{Constraints on nonstandard neutrino cosmologies}

 In this section, we collect a summary of cosmological constraints on a variety of beyond-standard-picture neutrino models and properties.
+In what follows, we will briefly summarize the cosmological bounds for: sterile neutrino properties (mass and mixing angles); neutrino non-standard interactions; neutrino chemical potential; neutrino lifetimes; neutrino magnetic moments; and low-reheating temperature scenarios.
+For the sake of clarity, we will discuss separately bounds for different ranges of sterile masses, from the lightest to the most massive.
 By reading this section, it will be clear how a synergic approach that combines information from multiple observational sources is often key to constrain the parameter space spanned by these BSM models.

-\paragraph{Cosmological constraints on sterile neutrinos \ ---} In what follows, we will briefly summarize the cosmological bounds on sterile neutrino properties (mass and mixing angles).
-For the sake of clarity, we will discuss separately bounds for different ranges of sterile masses, from the lightest to the most massive.